Rep-CPAngelo/Task_Manager_API/docs/TASKS.md

 This Task Manager API has been successfully transformed from a basic Express.js boilerplate into a comprehensive, production-ready project management solution.
 All advanced features have been implemented, tested, and documented.

-**Next Steps:** The project is ready for production deployment or can serve as a foundation for additional features and enhancements.
+**Latest Update:** Performance testing infrastructure completed (September 27, 2025)

+**Next Steps:** WebSocket implementation for real-time features, then production deployment.

 ## Completed Features ✅
 1. **Recurring Tasks** - Full implementation with automatic task generation